kaikeda/kaikeda/README.md

 - Experienced as Tech Lead, PdM, and Head of Engineering
 - Leading product development aligned with business strategy and investment decisions
 - Hands-on experience in AI / data-driven product development (forecasting, optimization)
+- Experience in applying ML to real-world business problems
 - JDLA Deep Learning for ENGINEER

 ---